 - Attention difficulties

 - Scanning for coagulation or other blood disorders

-Diagnosing cerebral palsy as early as possible is a critical component in maximizing a child’s independence, function and potential.
-The sooner children are diagnosed with cerebral palsy, the sooner they can begin the treatment and therapy regimens designed to preserve brain function, lessen impairments and improve functional ability.
+Diagnosing cerebral palsy as early as possible is a critical component of maximizing a child’s independence, function, and potential.
+The sooner children are diagnosed with cerebral palsy, the sooner they can begin the treatment and therapy regimens designed to preserve brain function, lessen impairments, and improve functional ability.

 Treatment and Therapy for Cerebral Palsy

 The best way to ‘treat’ cerebral palsy is to minimize risk in the first place.
 There is promising research indicating that magnesium sulfate has a neuroprotective effect and can help protect the brain from cerebral palsy when the baby is exposed to it while in the mother’s womb.
 In addition, research shows that birth-injured babies who are given hypothermia treatment (brain cooling or body cooling therapy) within the first hours of life have a decreased chance of having cerebral palsy, or may have a less severe form of the disorder.